jrsmith3/jrsmith3.github.io/content/2014-02-21 Sample logs.md

 Beyond sample name, required metadata depends on the needs of individual labs.
 I've found it useful to record the size of the sample, the substrate, the manufacturer/supplier, and the manufacturer's metadata (lot number, etc.).
 Doping, structure, etc. is appropriate to record here.

-(Picture of metadata fields of a sample log)
+(Picture of metadata fields of a sample log -- JRS0070)

 Sample log entries
 ==================
 Entries are the fundamental unit of the sample log.
 Every time the sample experiences an event, an entry should be recorded.
 Each entry should have four components: date/time stamp, event name, brief description, and cross-reference.
 Entries should be recorded in pen.
 Each entry should be recorded on a new line.

-(picture of sample log entries on a p1 of the PDF)
+(picture of sample log entries on a p1 of the PDF -- JRS0019/p1)
-(picture of sample log entries on a p1+n of the PDF)
+(picture of sample log entries on a p1+n of the PDF -- JRS0019/p2)

 Date/time stamp